mcakyerima/Data_Structures_and_algorithms_with_C/week2/README.md

-# Week 2: Binary Search Algorithm
+# Week 2: Searching & Sorting Algorithms + Dynamic Programming and Perfoance Comparison
 This week, we will be learning about the Binary Search Algorithm.
 We will be covering the following topics:
 - What is the Binary Search Algorithm?
 - How does the Binary Search Algorithm work?